agrski/kafka-tools/README.md

 Note that the above message has a _repeated_ header key, `foo`, which is valid usage.

 This repository defines another `jq` function, called `headers`, which performs this transformation from list to map, accounting for repeated keys.
+As a further benefit, it does not reorder repeated keys, so any significance of a specific ordering of values will be retained.
 Example:
 ```bash
 kcat -b localhost:9092 -t test -CeqJ \